shawkyebrahim2514/student-system-management/README.md

 # student system management
-> student system app for registration and edit student inforamtion
+> student system app for registration and editing student information

 ```
     this app for students who study for 4 years and has 2 semester on each year